MegaManSec/JoshuaHu/_posts/2025-11-10-gixy-ng-new-version-gixy-updated-checks.md

 - Multiline response headers
 - Path traversal via misconfigured alias

 While `gixy` generally works OK, the last real update was around 7 years ago, and there are a ton of bugs, inconsistencies, and missing support, which reveal themselves when using the tool with a large, enterprise-level (™) nginx configuration.
-[GixyNG](https://gixy.io/) is the saving-grace of this problem: it is an (semi-)actively maintained version of `gixy` which fixes all of those bugs, inconsistencies, and usability issues, and adds a ton of new checks for other security issues, while greatly improving the detection-rate for the issues that the original `gixy` scanned for.
+[Gixy-Next](https://gixy.io/) is the saving-grace of this problem: it is an (semi-)actively maintained version of `gixy` which fixes all of those bugs, inconsistencies, and usability issues, and adds a ton of new checks for other security issues, while greatly improving the detection-rate for the issues that the original `gixy` scanned for.

-## New plugins in GixyNG
+## New plugins in Gixy-Next

-In addition to major changes in _how_ detection of misconfigurations is handled in the older plugins, the new `GixyNG` adds the following checks:
+In addition to major changes in _how_ detection of misconfigurations is handled in the older plugins, the new fork adds the following checks:

 - If is evil when used in location context
 - Allow specified without deny